Kassab11/Investigating-the-Complexity-of-Deep-Neural-Networks/README.md

 The achieved testing accuracy of the designed CNN on CIFAR10 is 81%

-Preprocessing_Drone_Vs_Bird show the preprocessing steps perfromed on this dataset.
-CNN_CIFAR10 shows the experiment done with the CNN model on CIFAR10, the file has the model summary and testing accuracy

 ------------------------------------------------------------------------------------------------------------------
 Please note that these codes belong to AdderNet originally, very small modifications has been done on these codes.